Check mysql-database-metrics¶

 States¶

-WARN if the index size is larger than the data size (if at least one of them exceeds 10 MiB).
+WARN if the index size is larger than the data size (and at least one of them exceeds 10 MiB).

 WARN if more than one storage engine is used within a schema.

-WARN if more than one collation is used within a schema.
+WARN if more than one table collation is used within a schema.

-WARN if more than one charset for text-like columns is used within a schema.
+WARN if more than one charset is used across the text-like columns of a schema.

-WARN if more than one collation for text-like columns is used within a schema.
+WARN if more than one collation is used across the text-like columns of a schema.

 Perfdata / Metrics¶